-The popular Spider-Man fable “with great power, comes great responsibility” is one that has not necessarily been followed by the brains at Spidey’s feature film distributors Sony over the course of the franchise’s cinematic shelf life, the studio often finding themselves overlooking their current release with an eye towards expanding their universe before it has even got off the ground.
-That said, Sony’s Spider-Man (2002) is unquestionably one of the forefathers of superhero cinema as we know and love it to be, and Sony’s further six Spidey-focused pictures and one major spin-off are some of the most popular and/or influential blockbusters of the 21st century.
+The popular Spider-Man fable “with great power, comes great responsibility” is one that has not necessarily been followed by the brains at Spidey’s feature film distributors Sony over the course of the franchise’s cinematic shelf life, the studio often finding themselves overlooking their current release with an eye towards expanding their universe before it has even got off the ground and recently ousting Marvel Studios from the creative process in spite of the superb box office performances of their combined efforts across the Tom Holland franchise of recent years.
+That said, Sony’s Spider-Man (2002) is unquestionably one of the forefathers of superhero cinema as we know and love it to be, and Sony’s further seven Spidey-focused pictures and one major spin-off are some of the most popular and/or influential blockbusters of the 21st century.
 Even in the shadow of the central MCU, Spider-Man has remained a franchise with a lot to offer…

 In this edition of Ranked, we’re counting down each Spidey-universe feature-length release from worst to best, judging each inclusion by its own artistic merit, critical and financial reception, and overall importance (to its genre and cinema as a whole).